The Egregious Guide to Classic Resto Shaman

 It is important to remember that these values are subjectively inexact.
-Your particular HEP values will be determined by the average length of time you spend in combat and how frequently you re-enter combat, followed by unique raid conditions.
+Your particular HEP values will be determined by the average length of time you spend in combat and how frequently you exit and re-enter combat, followed by unique raid conditions.
 The exact value derived from each stat will vary from one week to the next -even on the same encounter or trash.
-Despite this, I have found these numbers to be accurate in assessing which pieces of gear are actually worth picking up for combat duration of up to 3 minutes.
-If you spend longer than 3 minutes in combat simply add an additional 1 HEP to MP5's value for every minute you spend over three, and a full point for every minute you spend over five.
+Despite this, I have found these numbers to be accurate in assessing which pieces of gear are actually worth picking up for combat duration of approximately three minutes.
+If you spend longer than three minutes in combat simply add an additional half a point of HEP to MP5's value for every minute you spend over three, and a full point for every minute you spend over five.
 For example, if you spend six minutes in combat you would value MP5 at seven.

 Hands down, consumables are the most important preemptive measure to raiding a Resto Shaman can take.
 Hate them or love them, you aren’t bringing your full value to the raid without them.
 Your arsenal of consumables will impact your performance so greatly that you may as well be playing two Shaman.

 While the farming time may be rough I assure you it is far and away worthwhile.
 Take this time to familiarize yourself with what consumables you can consider “standard” for your typical progression raid:

 These consumables should be considered compulsory raid consumables.
 Some are more complex than others to farm but most of them should be no trouble at all (pepega Black Lotus).
 It is possible to use far more consumables than I listed, however, it is up to you and your raid to define your needs.
 Feel out your raid and learn how many consumables you should bring to achieve a successful raid evening.

 Flask of the Titans